First Nations and Inuit Youth Employment Strategy

 A total of 11 federal government departments are involved in delivering YES initiatives.

 AANDC is responsible for employment and skills development under the YES for First Nations and Inuit youth.
-Other Canadian youth are encouraged to visit Youth Employment Strategy for more information on the YES and how to apply for various YES programs.

 - Date modified: